 Serve these delightful little cakes plain or with just a dusting of confectioners’ sugar.
 Madeleines are often dipped half-way with chocolate ganache or glazed lightly with icing.
 We drizzled a thin lavender-flavored glaze over the top and while the glaze was still wet we sprinkled dried lavender buds on top.

 Lavender buds tend to be a little chewy but a quick grind in a spice mill or pesto breaks them up and distributes the flavor evenly throughout the batter.
 Lavender buds and oil should be added by using the ‘taste test’ method as it is easy to overdue the flavor.
 We used one teaspoon of ground buds and ten drops of the lavender oil (divided between the cookie batter and the icing) which gave a light lavender flavor to the baked tea cakes.

 After we mixed the madeleine batter together we covered it with plastic wrap, pushing the plastic wrap right down on top of the batter, then refrigerated it overnight.
 This allows the gluten in the flour to absorb the liquids, the batter becomes much thicker and after baking the tea cakes will have a delicate texture.
 It is surprising how much thicker the batter will be after resting.
-You can actually let the batter ‘rest’ in the refrigerator for a couple days and bake them off at your convenience.
+You can actually let the batter ‘rest’ in the refrigerator for a couple of days and bake them off at your convenience.

 To bake these dainty little tea cakes so they resemble the shells requires a special molded pan.
 If you see one on a close-out sale or at a thrift shop, grab it and bake up a batch of these babies!
 However, you don’t need to invest in a specialty pan to bake Madeleines as they can also be baked in mini-muffin pans or even those tiny paper candy liners.
 But…. are they really ‘Madeleines’ if they aren’t shell-shaped?